 Thereby, HØST PtX Esbjerg is opening the door to decarbonization of hard-to-abate sectors such as shipping, agriculture and industrial applications.
 Excess heat from the plant will be used for district heating of app.
 15,000 households, reducing the carbon footprint of the local utility company, DIN Forsyning.
 Moreover, the 1GW plant is the ideal, green offtake companion to the continued build-out of low-cost, renewable electricity generation capacity in the North Sea.

 Because HØST PtX Esbjerg has great potential to decarbonize agriculture and shipping, a number of Danish industry giants are supporting the project.
 The agricultural majors are DLG, Danish Crown, Arla and Danish Agro, who through their consortium Green Fertilizer Denmark are planning to use green ammonia in fertilizer production.
-Leading shipping and logistics companies such as DFDS and Maersk are looking into using green ammonia as a climate-friendly fuel for their vessels.
+Leading shipping and logistics companies such as Monjasa, DFDS and Maersk are looking into using green ammonia as a climate-friendly fuel for the maritime sector.
 Local utility company DIN Forsyning and local municipality Esbjerg are also project partners supporting the local initiatives around sector linkage and energy efficiency.

 Next generation renewables